Subspace clustering using a symmetric low-rank representation: Experiments

-Fig. \ref{fig:face13} shows the mean computational times for the Extended Yale B database with different numbers of subjects.
-Note that the computational time of LRSC is still much lower than the other algorithms.
+Fig. \ref{fig:face13} shows the mean computational times for the Extended Yale B database with different number of subjects.
+Note that the computational times of eLRRSC, SLRR and LRSC are still much lower than that of the other algorithms.
 However, LRSC does not perform well, especially as the number of subjects increases.
-LRRSC, LRR, SSC, and LSA have comparable computational times in these experiments.
+LRRSC, LRR, and SSC have comparable computational times in these experiments.